sscpac/statick/README.md

 and sometimes source code in a project is not allowed to be modified for various reasons.
 Statick allows _exceptions_ to be specified in three different ways:

-* Placing `NOLINT` on the line of source code generating the warning.
+* Placing a comment with `NOLINT` on the line of source code generating the warning.
 * Using individual _tool_ methods for ignoring warnings (such as adding `# pylint: disable=<warning>`in Python source code).
 * Via an `excpetions.yaml` file.